 It Impacts Your Enjoyment of Social Activities

 You may feel ignored, but really, your loved one doesn’t know how to talk to you anymore.
-You don’t need couple’s counseling.
+You don’t need relationship counseling.
 You just need to be able to restore the communication channel.

 It Makes You Feel Isolated

-As this individual stops feeling as connected to people, they begin to live in isolation.
+If you stop feeling connected to people, you begin to live in isolation.
 This creates a strong sense of loneliness.
 When people don’t have someone to talk to or listen to, it can speed up dementia symptoms.
 It’s understandable how depression and anxiety can progress.

 You Can Stop the Downward Spiral

 We’ve got great news.
 This story doesn’t have to be your story.
-Research has shown that the simple act of wearing a hearing aid can eliminate the rift that you may feel now slowly widening between family and friends.
+Research has shown that the simple act of wearing a hearing aid can eliminate the rift that hearing loss can cause.
+May slowly the widening between family and friends.

 Hearing aids today are more technologically advanced.
 They help you hear better in any setting.
 They help you stay connected and continue to do what you love.
 Get your hearing checked.
-Talk to an audiologist.
+Talk to a hearing specialist about a hearing aid.
 This downward spiral was once an inevitability.
 But no more if you seek support.